mwarning/meshnet-lab/README.md

 Most commands need root.
 So we assume all commands are execute as root:

 ```
-# Create a 10x10 lattice and write it to a file called graph.json
+# Create a 10x10 grid and write it to a file called graph.json
-./topology.py lattice4 10 10 > graph.json
+./topology.py grid4 10 10 > graph.json

 # Create Network
 ./network.py change none graph.json